aaronaddleman/aaronaddleman-academic/content/code/dev-env/_index.md

      - Less work for your shell to scan of directories of executables available
      - Clear understanding of what is taking presedence
      - Adding/Removing what is needed is very clear of wher its happening
+1. Before going to docker
+     - All of this is before going to docker, by that I mean you can choose your version(s) and then grab the docker image you want to use
+     - Keeping the editor close to the REPL or pkgs: Your editor will work better when given the tools it can find from an installed tool
+     - Experimenting
+     - Steps taken here result in docker layers later

 ## What I use